ember-learn/cli-guides/guides/writing-addons/addon-dependencies.md

 Some project packages such `ember-cli-app-version` and `broccoli-asset-rev` are only used during development or the application build process.
 For example, the package `ember-cli-htmlbars` is a dependency that must be included in a production build.

-During the build process, the Ember CLI will only incorporate the addons and packages needed to distribute the application.

-With addons, the `dummy app` is the project and the addon will seem like a dependency of the dummy app.
-This makes it easy to use the dummy app for testing and documenting your addon's usage.

 In an addon, packages are installed in both dependencies and devDependencies:

 - the addon's dependencies are installed as dependencies
 - the `dummy app` dependencies are installed as devDependencies

-The partial package.json example below is from the [`ember-c3`](https://github.com/Glavin001/ember-c3) addon that is a wrapper for the [C3.js Graph Library](https://c3js.org/).
+The partial package.json example below is from the [`ember-c3`](https://github.com/Glavin001/ember-c3) addon, which is a wrapper for the [C3.js Graph Library](https://c3js.org/).

 ```json